 M&A’s are often difficult because they inevitably involve each organisation losing some of its identity.
 One way to overcome this is by shifting the focus of the M&A. Organisations should consider only merging the businesses' support services and efficiencies, while keeping the brands separate.

 Current state of M&A’s in the NFP sector

 BDO has years of experience working with businesses to bring about successful M&As.
-With the National Disability Insurance Scheme (NDIS) changing the face of the market, Human Capital is becoming more involved in the transactions we are seeing.
-Our national Human Capital team are helping NFP’s across the country with due diligence and encouraging them to understand what needs to be done to align their cultures and values for successful outcomes.
+With the National Disability Insurance Scheme (NDIS) changing the face of the market, People Advisory is becoming more involved in the transactions we are seeing.
+Our national People Advisory team are helping NFP’s across the country with due diligence and encouraging them to understand what needs to be done to align their cultures and values for successful outcomes.

-We specially help them drill down all of the Human Capital aspects of the merger, including:
+We specially help them drill down all of the People Advisory aspects of the merger, including:

 - Workforce planning